vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 - 1a.
 User gives an invalid index

   - 1a1.
-GreenTea returns an error message
+Green Tea returns an error message

   Use case ends.